Marlow, Buckinghamshire: Governance

 There are two tiers of local government covering Marlow, at parish (town) and unitary authority level: Marlow Town Council, and Buckinghamshire Council.

 Court Garden, Pound Lane: Council offices since 1934.

 Marlow Town Council was established in 1974 as a successor parish to the former Marlow Urban District Council, which had been created in 1896.
 The urban district council had been based at Court Garden House since 1934, and the town council continues to be based there.
 Between 1974 and 2020 the town was also included in the Wycombe District, based in High Wycombe.
 The county and district councils merged in 2020 to become the unitary Buckinghamshire Council.

 Marlow is divided into three wards for electing town councillors: North & West, South and South East.
 There are a total of twelve Marlow Town Councillors elected from these wards.
 The wards have seven, two and three seats respectively.
-Since 2011, the Town Council has been entirely Conservative with several councillors "double-hatting" across town and county council.
-The town forms a single ward with three councillors for electing councillors to Buckinghamshire Council.
+Between 2011 and 2025, the Town Council was entirely Conservative, with several councillors "double-hatting" across town and county council.
+The town forms a single ward (including Marlow Bottom) with three councillors, for electing members to Buckinghamshire Council.

 In the 2021 local elections, a group of independent candidates contested eleven out of the twelve seats.
 They worked under the banner "Independents for Marlow" and were inspired by similar actions in Frome, High Wycombe, and other places, part of the "flatpack democracy" movement.
 None were successful and all twelve seats were held by Conservatives.

 In the 2025 local elections 7 independent candidates (6 of which were grouped under "Residents for Marlow") were elected to the Town Council, with the remaining seats going to 1 Liberal Democrat and 4 Conservatives.
 For the Buckinghamshire Council elections, the constituency also included Marlow Bottom, with the 3 elected councillors including 1 Liberal Democrat and 2 Conservatives.